XinhaoMei/WavCaps/README.md

 [ChatGPT](https://openai.com/blog/chatgpt) is leveraged to process and transform raw-descriptions into captions.

 We release WavCaps dataset under json formats, where the key `description` contains raw-description and `caption` contains our processed caption.
-These files are under [data](https://github.com/XinhaoMei/WavCaps/tree/master/data) directory (excluding FreeSound) or can be downloaded through [here](https://drive.google.com/drive/folders/1h9P4_qiNVZR-PIZrL5Ow0v62S8C4ygyo?usp=share_link).
+These files are under [data](https://github.com/XinhaoMei/WavCaps/tree/master/data) directory or can be downloaded through [here](https://drive.google.com/drive/folders/1h9P4_qiNVZR-PIZrL5Ow0v62S8C4ygyo?usp=share_link).

 For audio clips from AudioSet, we do not provide download links.
 Please refer to their websites or [PANNS](https://github.com/qiuqiangkong/audioset_tagging_cnn) for downloading .
 We use the version from PANNs and each file name is appended with a 'Y' at the start.